ManikSinghSarmaal/ManikSinghSarmaal/README.md

 # About Me:
 When I'm not teaching computers to see (and occasionally hallucinate), you can find me:

-🏞️ Hiking up mountains, because who needs elevators when you have legs?
+🏞️ Hiking up mountains, because who needs elevators when you have legs?<br>
-📸 Capturing memories, or as I like to call it, "creating evidence for my future biographer" 🍔 Conducting extensive research on the perfect burger-to-fries ratio (it's a tough job, but someone's gotta do it) 🎵 Vibing to tunes that make even my neural networks want to dance
+📸 Capturing memories, or as I like to call it, "creating evidence for my future biographer"<br>
+🍔 Conducting extensive research on the perfect burger-to-fries ratio (it's a tough job, but someone's gotta do it) 🎵 Vibing to tunes that make even my neural networks want to dance